 Since then, God has transformed that small group into a church of some 15,000 people.
 Today, Harvest is one of the largest churches in America, and consistently ranks among the most influential churches in the country.

 In 1990, Laurie began holding large-scale public evangelistic events called Harvest Crusades.
-Since that time, more than 5,722,000 people have attended Harvest Crusades events around the United States, ranging from the annual event at Angel Stadium in Anaheim to Madison Square Garden in New York City.
+Since that time, more than 7.6 million people have participated in Harvest Crusades events in person or online around the United States.
 In 2012, Laurie launched Harvest America, a nationwide event using the internet to simulcast live HD video to thousands of locations across the country.
 With an unprecedented 306,000 Americans in live attendance, Harvest America ranks among the largest presentations of the gospel in US history.
 Harvest Crusades have also been held internationally in Canada, Australia, and New Zealand.
-More importantly, more than 488,900 people have made professions of faith through these outreaches.
+More importantly, some 489,345 people have made professions of faith through these outreaches.

 Laurie is the featured speaker of the nationally syndicated radio program, A New Beginning, which is broadcast on more than 800 radio outlets around the world.

 Laurie has a weekly television program on the Trinity Broadcasting Network, and he has appeared on many other television news programs.
 Along with his work at Harvest Ministries, Laurie served as the 2013 Honorary Chairman of the National Day of Prayer, and also serves on the board of directors of the Billy Graham Evangelistic Association.
 He holds honorary doctorates from Biola University and Azusa Pacific University.